RendijsSmukulis/codevoid.io/content/running-gunicorn-aiohttp-in-docker.md

 This Docker image can now be easily shared (e.g. by uploading it to [Docker Hub](https://hub.docker.com/)) and run on various platforms, such as [Amazon's EC2 Container Services](https://aws.amazon.com/ecs/getting-started/).

-_The entire source can be found on [github](https://github.com/RendijsSmukulis/docker-aiohttp-gunicorn)_
+_The source files can be found on [github](https://github.com/RendijsSmukulis/docker-aiohttp-gunicorn)._